 CHS 450.
 Precolumbian Lit of Mexico.
 (3 Units)

 Prerequisite: CHS 300 recommended.
 The study of the literature of ancient Mexico , specifically the PopolVuh of the Maya and Aztec poetry, in order to obtain an insight into the Precolombian world view.
 Periodic essay exams.

 CHS 460.
 Las Chicanas.
 (3 Units)

-Prerequisite: ENG 110 and ENG 111 are required.
+Prerequisite: ENG 110 or equivalent is required.
 The study of the issues that Chicanas encounter in contemporary U.S. society.
 Includes a survey of remote and recent cultural, social, and political issues that have influenced the values, expectations, and roles of Chicanas.

 CHS 471.
 Mexican Thought, Social Activism and Political Ideology.
 (3 Units)